BPR02/SkyBlock_Collection/src/packs/extras/skyvoid_additions/README.md

 ### Heavy Core Renewability
 Falling anvils shot by a breeze have a chance to convert into a heavy core

-### Magma block Convert into Tuff
-A magma block hit by a wind charge will convert into tuff

 ### Ominous Keys from Ominous Raid Captains
 Raid Captains in a level 5 raid can drop ominous trial keys